Important public notice regarding car parking on the Milton Keynes University Hospital site:

 - To the front and side of Eaglestone Health Centre

-The disabled spaces formally located outside the main Outpatients building have been relocated to safer, better lit and more secure areas on the first and second floors in the multi-storey car park.
+The disabled spaces formally located outside the main Outpatients building have been relocated to safer, better lit and more secure areas on the level 1 and level 2 of the multi-storey car park.

-Disabled blue badge holders parking in the barrier car parks can have their parking ticket validated at the security office, located on the first (ground) floor of the multi-storey.
+Disabled blue badge holders parking in the barrier car parks can have their parking ticket validated at the security office, located on level 1 (ground floor) of the multi-storey.

 For details of all disabled parking spaces, please see the map here.